joseviniciusb/joseviniciusb/README.md

 I'm Zé, Web Development Student.
 :house_with_garden: I’m from Brazil.

-📚 Currently a student at the Trybe programming school
+📚 I am currently working as a Software and Games Developer

 # About me